 Breeding takes place in November, but neither males nor females are bred until they are 18 months old.
 The nannies kid unassisted in the Spring, and usually have twins, although singles and triplets are not uncommon.

-The Morefields continue to work hard to conserve pure Spanish goats with great cashmere.
+The Morefields continue to work hard to conserve Fullblood Spanish goats with great cashmere.

 Story by Dian Morefield, May 2012.

 Named after Elgin and Shirley Pape, Harper, Texas